-In addition to Japanese ink and brush painting (Sumi-e), Taikan and Shunsō transmit to the Indian painters of the circle of the Tagore their new work of the colors without outlines to make the atmosphere in lavis colored and degraded: this style is called Morotai ("Foggy") because of the impression of blur that emerges.
+In addition to Japanese ink and brush painting (Sumi-e), Taikan and Shunsō transmit to the Indian painters of the Tagore circle their new work of colors without contours to render the atmosphere in colored washes and gradients: this style is called Morotai ("Foggy") because of the impression of blur that emerges.
 This Japanese style marks the first production of the School of Bengal.
 He is particularly well represented by Abanindranath Tagore and Gaganendranath Tagore.
 The latter illustrates several works by his uncle, Rabindranath, as Jeevansmriti ("My Memories", published in 1912), as well as poems from it and the chronicle Chaitanya Charitamala (before 1914) presented in an exhibition in Paris.
 Abanindranath, meanwhile, is recruited in 1905 by B.Havell as vice-principal of the Calcutta School of Fine Arts and is considered the father of modern Indian painting.
 Two of his most famous paintings are executed in style Morotai.
-Asoka who by the whiteness of his fame has made the universe immaculate is a continuation of the Taikan painting titled Kutsugen: symbol of the nationalist ideal (on the one hand, Asoka is the first unifier of the Indian empire, on the other hand, it is a portrait of Okakura as the statesman Chinese Qu Yuan while Okakura is forced to resign as Director of the School of Fine Arts), recalling the concern of Okakura who asked the question "how to make the air?".
-Similarly, Bharat Mata (Mother India, 1905), shows an Indian woman wrapped in a saffron-colored sari and holding a book, a sheaf of rice, a cloth and a rosary, symbolic objects: it is the personification of self-sufficiency advocated by the Swadeshi movement and symbol resistance against foreign power.
+Asoka who by the whiteness of his fame has made the universe immaculate is a continuation of the Taikan painting titled Kutsugen: symbol of the nationalist ideal (on the one hand, Asoka is the first unifier of the Indian empire, on the other hand, it is a portrait of Okakura in the guise of the statesman Chinese Qu Yuan while Okakura is forced to resign from his duties as director of the school of fine arts), a reminder of Okakura's concern, who asked the question "how to make the air?".
+Likewise, Bharat Mata (Mother India, 1905), shows an Indian woman wrapped in a saffron-colored sari and holding a book, a sheaf of rice, a cloth and a rosary, symbolic objects: it is the personification of self-sufficiency advocated by the Swadeshi movement and symbol resistance against foreign power.
 Nandala Bose (1882-1966) also adopts this style Morotai in his famous painting sati, symbol of the ideal of the Indian woman by her self-sacrifice and her devotion to wife: she takes on an ethereal appearance with vague outlines, very different from the realistic academic paintings of European style.
 This image has become the emblem of self-sacrifice in Indian nationalism.

-If the Japanese influence Indian artists, the influence is reciprocal and Japanese painters find in the exotic Indian customs new themes, such as Ryūtō ("The Lanterns on the Water", 1909) of Taikan inspired by a ceremony in Benares, of which he retains only the figures of three women on the banks of the Ganges.
+If the Japanese influence Indian artists, the influence is reciprocal and Japanese painters find in the exotic Indian customs new themes, such as Ryūtō ("The Lanterns on the Water", 1909) by Taikan inspired by a ceremony in Benares from which he only retains the figures of three women on the banks of the Ganges.
 Hishida Shunsō performs in 1903 Sarasvatian example of pan-Asianism, since this Indian deity finds its counterpart in the Japanese Buddhist deity Benzai-ten.
 The painter Katsuta Yoshio, meanwhile, illustrates in 1906 an episode of the Râmâyana, Rama, Sita and Lakshmana in the forest.

 After graduating from the Tôkyô School of Fine Arts, Katsuta Shôkin (1879-1963) traveled to India to study Buddhist painting.
 Invited by Rabindranath Tagore, he taught for two years (1906-1907) in Santiniketan sharing with Indian artists.
 Sakyamuni leaving the palace (1907) combines a search for a sunny atmosphere around the future Buddha in style Morotai and a taste for Indian dress details.

-At the request of R.Tagore, Arai Kanpo (1878-1945) realizes and brings to India copies of works of Hishida Shunsō and Yokoyama Taikan that the poet wishes to possess.
-Kanpo also works at Santiniketan for two years (1916-1918) during which he meets Nandalal Bose (1882-1966) with whom he visits Orissa.
-Both make paintings.
+At the request of R.Tagore, Arai Kanpo (1878-1945) produced and brought to India copies of works by Hishida Shunsō and Yokoyama Taikan that the poet wanted to own.
+Kanpo also worked in Santiniketan for two years (1916-1918) during which he met Nandalal Bose (1882-1966) with whom he visited Orissa.
+Both make paintings of it.

 Christine Shimizu finishes her presentation with the paintings of Nosu Kosetsu (1885-1973) who travels to India in 1918 after graduating from Tokyo.
 During his stay, he meets Arai Kanpo, who offers him to be his assistant to copy the paintings of Ajanta.
 In 1932, he returned to India to decorate the Mulagandha Kuti Vihara in Sarnath, built on the presumed site of the Buddha's first sermon.
 Kosetsu was appointed by the Japanese government to make interior wall paintings.
 After discussing the topics to be discussed with R.Tagore, he executed seventeen paintings illustrating the jataka and the life of the historical Buddha.
 These four-year-old works bear witness to Okakura's claim to pan-Asianism.